nnaumenko/metaf/docs/sphinx/api_reference.rst

 		AMD or COR groups are not allowed at the beginning of the report (i.e. if report type is missing).

-		See also :doc:`basics` for the complete METAR and TAF report format.

 	.. cpp:enumerator:: EXPECTED_LOCATION

 		The parser expects an ICAO location group (see :cpp:class:`metaf::LocationGroup`) in this position but encounters some other group.

 	.. cpp:enumerator:: EXPECTED_REPORT_TIME

 		The parser expects a report release time group (see :cpp:class:`metaf::ReportTimeGroup`) in this position but encounters some other group.

 	.. cpp:enumerator:: EXPECTED_TIME_SPAN